by Texas Homesteader ~

 Learning To Make Mayonnaise

 I’ve read that homemade mayonnaise lasts only a few days before it goes off.
-But Janine over at My Lamp Is Full informed her readers that you could add just a little bit of whey as a natural preservative.
+But I read that you could add just a little bit of whey as a natural preservative.

 Making The Mayonnaise

 Here’s what I did: I cracked the egg and added the lemon juice and stirred it all in.
 Then I let the mixture sit about 5-10 minutes to become room temperature.
-(I think maybe the ingredients being room temp is some sort of secret to successfully making mayo)
+(Ingredients being room temp is a secret to successfully making mayo)

 Then I sprinkled in a bit of salt and the mustard powder (although sometimes I use a tiny squirt of prepared mustard instead).
-I dropped in the pressed clove of garlic.
+I dropped in a pressed clove of garlic.

 Then I brought out my immersion blender.
 I pushed the blade all the way to the bottom of the jar before turning it on.
 Then I slowly added my oils.